 If you’re digging into matcha for the first time, try our starter kit, which includes 20 grams of Wako thin-grade matcha, a chasen and chasen holder, and a chashaku.
-Our matcha gift set includes all those items, plus a white ceramic chawan.
+Our matcha gift set includes all those items, plus a dove gray ceramic chawan.

 How long does matcha last, and how should I store it?

 All of our matcha canisters are nitrogen-flushed and sealed at origin, so there is no air in contact with the tea, and thus no oxidation.
 Kept in a cool place, the matcha can last for years with minimal loss in quality.